sjmoran/crypto-panda/README.md

 ## 📊 Full Metric Reference Table

-This table outlines all the metrics analyzed for each cryptocurrency in your pipeline, grouped by theme and annotated with their range, usage, and description.
+This table outlines all the metrics analyzed for each cryptocurrency, grouped by theme and annotated with their range, usage, and description.

 | **Category**        | **Metric**                            | **Key**                                   | **Range / Type**       | **Used In**                     | **Description** |
 |---------------------|----------------------------------------|--------------------------------------------|-------------------------|----------------------------------|-----------------|